 Eating healthy food promotes overall health.
 Focus group participants and key informant interviewees described healthy eating as a difficult habit to master.
 Poor access to healthy foods, the low cost of fast food, cultural food norms, and poor education about nutrition were cited across all informants as being top drivers of unhealthy eating habits.
-Key informants pointed to the lack of grocery stores in poor communities as contributing to unhealthy eating habits.
-As one informant shared, "You see a lot of corner stores with unhealthy food.
-We don't have a good transportation system in Houston, so it makes it a big deal trying to access somewhere else in the city."
+Key informants pointed to the lack of grocery stores in poor communities as contributing to unhealthy eating habits, although one respondent reported that this is improving due to efforts by grocery stores.
 The low cost of and easy access to unhealthy, fast food was frequently cited as a contributor to unhealthy eating habits.
-Several respondents reported that this is a particular concern for lower income residents.
-As one interviewee explained, "there are folks who are real concerned about where their next meal comes from versus what the food is."
+One key informant reported, "Frankly it is faster and cheaper to eat food that isn't good for you than it is to prepare healthy meals."
+Several respondents reported that this is a particular concern for lower income residents who face economic challenges to buying healthy foods as well as transportation challenges.
+As one interviewee explained, "There are folks who are real concerned about where their next meal comes from versus what the food is."
 Other key informants cited cultural factors as affecting whether people make healthy food choices.
 As one community leader pointed out, "Southern cuisine isn't healthy.
 Our food is fried and made with lots of butter."
 Another informant echoed this saying, "We have great food with huge portions."
-Key informants also reported that education is a driver of healthy eating habits.
 The lack of knowledge about healthy eating and how to prepare healthy foods emerged as a key theme across several focus groups and interviewees.
-As one person stated, "More and more people don't know how to make food.
-People depend on premade food or fast food."
+A critical need, therefore, according to respondents, is nutrition education.